 The Strategic Objectives of EIT Manufacturing focus on Skills, Resilience and (Environmental) Sustainability.
 EIT Manufacturing will enable the emergence of innovation-based manufacturing companies, provide existing industries with strong support to realise disruptive and incremental innovation, and drive competitiveness through re-skilling and training.
-EIT Manufacturing will enable EU manufacturing actors to compete on global markets, providing attractive jobs and setting global standards.
-EIT Manufacturing is grounded in several key European initiatives, amongst them the European Institute of Technology and Innovation (EIT) and Horizon Europe.
-Their respective strategic planning was taken into consideration when developing this Strategic Agenda.
-It is also closely aligned with the New Industrial Strategy for Europe, the new European Innovation Agenda and the United Nations 2030 Sustainable Development Goals (SDGs).
-The following three strategic objectives (see Figure 1) give direction to our community:
+EIT Manufacturing will enable EU manufacturing actors

+1 Eurostat, Businesses in the manufacturing sector, 2020, Link